1961 Alberta Game Reports

 Callihan (W) and Tanner

 (May 28) Speed-merchant Roger Dejordy clouted a pair of home runs, one from either side of the plate, in leading the Fort Saskatchewan Red Sox to a 12 to 2 pasting of the City Police Athletics.
-The brace of dingers for the switch-hitting Dejordy, both off the offerings of losing twirler Dave Kostenuk, each came with one mate aboard and gave the first baseman of the Sox four RBI’s for the tussle.
-Winning tosser Gord Labossiere, who spun a six-hitter, also lit up Kostenuk for a tater, a two-run shot in the second spasm.
-Kostenuk managed to match Labossiere by clouting a bases-empty circuit-blast in the sixth stanza.
-Veteran Ed Gauf, last season’s Big Seven batting champion, picked up where he left off by going four-for-four against Kostenuk.
+The brace of dingers for the switch-hitting Dejordy, both off the offerings of losing twirler Dave Kosteniuk, each came with one mate aboard and gave the first baseman of the Sox four RBI’s for the tussle.
+Winning tosser Gord Labossiere, who spun a six-hitter, also lit up Kosteniuk for a tater, a two-run shot in the second spasm.
+Kosteniuk managed to match Labossiere by clouting a bases-empty circuit-blast in the sixth stanza.
+Veteran Ed Gauf, last season’s Big Seven batting champion, picked up where he left off by going four-for-four against Kosteniuk.
 Included in his contribution of swats were two doubles.
 Also prominent in the 17-hit attack for the hosting Forts was Lyall Kortzman who nicked the apple for three safeties in four trips.
 Third baseman Don Clarke hit safely twice for the Cop Squad as did his namesake, catcher Don Clark of the Forts.

-Kostenuk (L) and Kulka
+Kosteniuk (L) and Kulka

 Labossiere (W) and D. Clark